SwaprabhaDey23/QML_SOC-25/week_5/README.md

 ## 🎯 Your Task

- 🔍 **Find a recent research paper that interests you** — ideally related to quantum algorithms, optimization, or simulation.
-💻 **Implement the method or algorithm described**, even if only for a small-scale example.
+Find a **recent research paper** that interests you — ideally related to quantum algorithms, optimization, or simulation.
+Try to **implement the algorithm or method described**, even if it's a simplified version on a small problem instance.

+The focus is on:
- 🧠 **Understand the problem being solved**, the quantum algorithm used, and how it's executed.
+- Understanding the problem being solved
+- Reproducing the quantum algorithm or core circuit
+- Running small-scale tests (3–5 qubits is fine)
+- Documenting your implementation and insights

 ---